BBBalls/hillside_hermitage_archive/_posts/2023-06-22-essay-Anigha-The_Meaning_of_Yoniso_Manasikara.md

     involves anticipation and expectation of a future result, i.e. craving.
-It’s also why the correct practice cannot possibly give rise to frustration, nor complacency on the other extreme, because even if your attention is directed towards
-    <font color="red">**frustration or complacency**</font>, your sole
-    task is to discern its simultaneously present
-    <font color="blue">**background**</font>, so that you are unable to
-    take the ownership of those mental states and act out of them.
+It’s also why the correct practice cannot possibly give rise to frustration, nor complacency on the other extreme, because even if your attention is directed towards <u>**frustration or complacency**</u>, your sole task is to discern its simultaneously present <du>**background**</du>, so that you are unable to take the ownership of those mental states and act out of them.
 It is only through ayoniso manasikāra that those arisen mental states become unwholesome, and it is what enables you to succumb to them in any way:

     > “And what, bhikkhus, is the nutriment for the arising of unarisen
     > ill will and for the increase and expansion of arisen ill will?